knuthaug/blog.knuthaugen.no/_posts/2010-3-17-the-nosql-landscape.markdown

 Some ending questions:
 * Have we reach the maximum of projects that are sustainable now or will the ecosystem continue to grow even more?
 * Will more of them go commerical?
 Or will more choose the model with support as the income, like 10Gen has with MongoDB?
 * How does one choose the right one to use for a given project?
-This is an increasingly hard problem, at least for key-value stores.
+This is an increasingly hard problem, at least for key/value stores.

 ### References: